 1. Understand the Muscles You Are Training

-Your biceps consist of two main muscles, short head and long head bicep.
+Your biceps have two main muscles: a short head and a long-head bicep.

-To effectively target these muscle groups, consider adding a variety of exercises that work each one separately into your routine.
+To effectively target these muscle groups, consider adding various exercises that work each one separately into your routine.

 2. Know the Right Exercises

-To effectively target your biceps muscles, incorporate exercises like bodyweight rows, and chin-ups into your routine.
+To effectively target your bicep muscles, incorporate exercises like bodyweight rows and chin-ups into your routine.

-Bodyweight rows and curls are great for building the bicep brachii and brachialis muscle.
+- Bodyweight rows and curls build the bicep brachii and brachialis muscle.

 Make sure to perform each exercise with proper form to avoid injury.